 Casual racism at family gatherings can be tricky to navigate!
 Most of these resources are aimed at white people in conversation with other white people.
 Staying silent means being complicit when actually your voice can make an important difference.
 Prepare for the festive season by checking out these resources: click on the title of each resource to access it.

-The Democracy in Colour Solidarity Network is running a workshop for members on ‘Racism at Christmas and how to deal with it’, 4:30 – 6pm AEST, Wednesday, 16 December 2020.
-To attend sign up as a Solidarity Network member.
+The Democracy in Colour Solidarity Network runs workshop for members on having conversations with family members about racism.
+Sign up as a Solidarity Network member for opportunities.
 Democracy in Colour also offers Bystander intervention training.

 Speaking Up Against Racism, All Together Now (Australia)